 AIS

 AIS receiver may be used as a proximity alert, for signalling a light to turn on for a period of time, or to change the light intensity.
+By analyzing the traffic of AIS-equipped vessels it is possible to switch on or change intensity of either AtoN lights or indirect lighting based on the speed and direction of vessels.
+To achieve optimum power consumption, such systems can be built to power the light source only in sectors corresponding the direction necessary.

+Systems are available to detect both class A and B AIS transceivers.
+AIS receiver is sufficient for discovering relevant vessels, helping to reduce power consumption.
 A typical AIS AtoN requires less than 10 watts per day, depending on message scheduling.
 Additional software development could be necessary to turn on the AIS receiver on during particular times, minimizing power consumption.
+An example provided in ENG4-9.20 ([5]) shows that such systems can be implemented at power consumption of approximately 2.5 Wh, including the computational module.

+Other automated AoD

+Other kinds of automated AoD are currently not reported but may emerge in the future.

 REFERENCES